Director rights and duties

 - behave as any reasonable person would in the same situation.

-- follow the OCA and your nonprofit’s letters patent and bylaws.
+- follow Ontario’s Corporations Act (OCA) and your nonprofit’s letters patent and bylaws.

 You are responsible for following the OCA and other laws always.
 You cannot say that you are not responsible for breaking a rule because of what is in: